trdcthinh/TheHand/README.md

 ### A quick look

-Just run any script in `showcase/` to see how it work:
+Just run any script in `showcase/` to see how it works:

 ```bash
 uv run showcase/show_audition.py